arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/ei-intruder-detector/content.md

 ## Goals

-The goal of this application note is to showcase an intruder detection and monitoring system for a house front door using the Nicla Voice + a Portenta H7 as a host and the Arduino IoT Cloud.
+The goal of this application note is to showcase an intruder detection and monitoring system for the front door of the house using a combination of Nicla Voice and Portenta H7 as a host, and the Arduino IoT Cloud.
 This project's objectives are the following:

 - Analyze the surrounding sounds with the Nicla Voice integrated microphone and run artificial intelligence algorithms at the edge.
 - Correctly identify if a door is opened or tried to be forced.